nonmodernist/magic-lantern/README.md

 ## What Magic Lantern Does

-Magic Lantern is a Node.js tool that brings the joy of automation to historical film research!
+Magic Lantern is a Node.js tool that brings the speed of automation to historical film research!
 It works with the [Lantern](https://lantern.mediahist.org/) platform to:

 1. **Generate 15+ intelligent search queries** per film using configurable strategies
 2. **Execute searches gracefully** with proper API rate limiting (respecting MHDL's limits so we can all benefit from the archive)